 For calculating the tip at restaurants, I use the free Android app Geoff’s Geotip. (little plug there for my own app, but do check it out, I think you might find it useful!)

 This blog also features some higher def content as I develop my passion of filmmaking.
-I am currently taking the Digital Video Production and Photography programs at Langara College in Vancouver.
-One of my films was shown at the Cannes festival in 2012!
+I completed several courses in the Digital Video Production and Photography programs at Langara College in Vancouver.
+One of my films was shown at the Cannes festival in 2012.
+More recently, I wrote, directed and acted in a short film called “Robo Robert“.

-Most of the videos on this site were filmed using either my cell phone (now a Google/Samsung Nexus S running Android), or one of my various other cameras.
-For many of my videos I enjoyed using my point-and-shoot cameras (Sony Cybershot DSC-HX7V, HX9V, and HX30v) – all have amazing 1080p full HD quality: low noise in the image, acceptable low light performance, good quality colors, and decent stereo sound quality in such a tiny camera.
+Most of the videos on this site were filmed using either my cell phone (now a Google/LG Nexus 5 running Android), or my various other cameras that I have owned over the years.
+I am a big fan of prosumer point-and-shoots, and have used cameras from Canon, Panasonic, and Sony.
+I have owned Lumix Panasonic DMC-ZR3 (720p), Sony Cybershot DSC-HX7V, HX9V, HX30v, RX100 Mk1, and RX100 Mk2.
+Many of these cameras have amazing 1080p full HD quality, low noise in the image, acceptable low light performance, good quality colors, and decent stereo sound quality in such tiny cameras.

 Wind Noise on Cameras